joacobolzon/joacobolzon/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer
+💻 I am a Full Stack Developer graduated from Soy Henry!
-📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Web Design
+📝 I have a strong interest in Apps and Webs designs
 🌟 Main languages: JavaScript
 🤔 I’m currently open for: a new <b>job opportunity</b>
 </pre>